KhangxLi/EvaDodge-Game-HTML5-Javascript/README.md

 # EvaDodge
-A Html5/Javascript game where you dodge objects as long as possible to get the highest score.
+A Html5/Javascript game where the player dodges objects as long as possible to get the highest score.
-You are a blue ball and you try to dodge a red ball bouncing around the canvas.
-A yellow ball that is much slower than the red one hunts you down so that you cannot stay immobile.
-You lose health when you are in contact with either red or yellow balls.
-The red ball gets faster as you progress through the levels.
+The user is a blue circle and tries to dodge a red ball bouncing around the canvas.
+A yellow "missile" that is much slower than the red one hunts the player down to prevent immobility.
+The player loses health when in contact with the red or yellow ennemies.
+The red ball gets faster as the game progresses through the levels.

-This is my first attempt at making a game.
-You can play the game on codepen: http://codepen.io/KhangxLi/full/KmaZOV or download the repository and open the html file with your browser.
-You need a keyboard to play as EvaDodge is not optimized for touch screens yet (smartphones/tablets).
+My first attempt at making a game.
+Play the game on codepen: http://codepen.io/KhangxLi/full/KmaZOV or download the repository and open the html file with a browser.
+A keyboard is needed to play.
+EvaDodge is not optimized for touch screens (smartphones/tablets).

 This game is inspired by the classic Breakout game.
-I learned about collision detection and making the balls move by reading a tutorial on how to code the Breakout game.
+I learned about collision detection animation/movement using a Breakout game tutorial.
+I had no prior formal education.
 The game is incomplete.
 Below are things I wanted to implement but couldn't because of my lack of knowledge and experience.

 Thanks for playing!